-For those who celebrate Christmas, it can be challenging to uphold your values of conscious consumerism on one of the most wasteful days of the year.
-Here’s our sustainable and ethical Christmas guide to see you through.
+For those who celebrate the holidays, it can be challenging to uphold your conscious values on one of the most wasteful days of the year.
+Here’s our more sustainable and ethical Christmas and holiday season guide to see you through.

-But the lead up to Christmas can be stressful and tiring.
-Our year-long efforts to do right by the issues we care about can go out the window in the chaos of planning Christmas, buying gifts for family, friends, and colleagues, and sorting out the logistics of the day and the holidays to follow.
+But the lead up to the holidays can be stressful and tiring.
+Our year-long efforts to do right by the issues we care about can go out the window in the chaos of planning parties, buying gifts for family, friends, and colleagues, and sorting out the logistics of the day and the holidays to follow.

 Ideas for ethical gifting